Guru107/cruise-control-ui/client/README.md

-# WIP: cruise-control-ui
+# Client

-This is a UI for [LinkedIn Cruise Control](https://github.com/linkedin/cruise-control)
+This is the front-end for cruise control UI.
+It is created using Create React App